 Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.

-The ferry is the best way to get to Cremorne Point.
+The ferry is by far the best way to get to Cremorne Point.
 It’s a short and scenic trip from Circular Quay to the other side of the Harbour.
-Take advantage of the $2.50 public transport cap on Sundays with your Opal Card.
+Take advantage of the $2.80 public transport cap on Sundays with your Opal Card.

-Various bus routes (numbers 180, 225) go from the city (Wynyard) to Cremorne Point.
+Alternatively, various bus routes (numbers 180, 225) depart from the city (Wynyard) heading to Cremorne Point.

 Cremorne Point Walk